 Do Not Plead Guilty Right Away

 A lot of people mistakenly believe pleading guilty is their only option after a DUI arrest.
-Like every criminal case, the state has to prove guilt beyond a reasonable doubt.
-Always speak to a DUI defense attorney before making any decisions.
+The state must prove its case beyond a reasonable doubt as with any criminal case.
+It’s essential to talk to a DUI attorney before making any decisions about your case.

 Do Not Consent to Chemical Tests Until Police Get a Warrant

-Field sobriety and chemical testing are tools the state uses to build a stronger case against you.
-The best way to keep that evidence out of the state’s hands is to refuse all tests unless and until a judge issues a warrant.
-While police may tell you your license will automatically be suspended for one year, our Alton, IL DUI defense attorneys can still challenge that suspension in court.
+These field sobriety and chemical tests help the state collect evidence to support their case.
+The most effective way to block the state from collecting this evidence is to refuse all tests unless the police obtain a warrant.
+Even though police may say your license will be suspended for a year if you refuse, our Alton, IL DUI defense attorneys can challenge that suspension in court.

 Contact a DUI Lawyer Immediately